 Sept 2016: Lex:lead: Foundation Funding Launches Annual Scholarship Competition, See: International Bar Association Foundation

 Sept 2017: Charity: Changing Legal Lives, See: Law Society Gazette

-July 2019: Taxation in Digital Services: Uganda's Social Media Tax Law, 2015 Winner Moses Baguma, See: World Bank Global Forum on Law, Justice and Development newsletter
+July 2019: Taxation in Digital Services: Uganda's Social Media Tax Law, by Moses Baguma, (World Bank Global Forum on Law, Justice and Development newsletter)

 July 2019: American Bar Association International Legal Developments Year in Review (2018), Africa (p.465).